 Although it has it's advantages, keep in mind you may be paying a little more for this kind of coverage.
 Weigh the cost of your deductible free policy against the cost of a policy with a deductible, especially if you are not worried about small claims.

 How a Disappearing Deductible Loyalty Program Can Save You Money

 Before you pay for a disappearing deductible, you may also want to consider that some insurance companies offer a combined deductible when you have a loss that affects both your home and car.
-Even though it maintains separate deductibles in the event of separate claims, if you had a claim that required payment from both your home and car insurance, having both policies with one company would possibly offer you the advantage of only having to pay one deductible.
+Even though it maintains separate deductibles in the event of separate claims if you had a claim that required payment from both your home and car insurance, having both policies with one company would possibly offer you the advantage of only having to pay one deductible.
 Ask your insurance company about this and see if it makes sense to put all your insurance in one place.

-Because the incident involved the theft of contents from the trunk (the gifts are personal property, therefore fall under the home renter's policy), and damages to the car (this falls under her car policy) she was upset to learn that she would have to pay two deductibles: $500 for her car deductible and $500 for her renter policy deductible.
+Because the incident involved the theft of contents from the trunk (the gifts are personal property, therefore fall under the home policy) and damages to the car (this falls under the car policy), Julie was upset to learn that they would have to pay two deductibles: $500 for her car deductible and $500 for her renter policy deductible.

-Knowing at what point your deductible is waived and making this part of your decision in purchasing insurance is one hidden way of maximizing how much you will get in an insurance payout which puts you in a better financial position.
+- Knowing at what point your deductible is waived and making this part of your decision in purchasing insurance is one hidden way of maximizing how much you will get in an insurance payout which puts you in a better financial position.

 If you are still looking for ways to save money on your home insurance, you may want to check out your home insurance coverage options and see if you have the right policy for your needs.